Autonomous Security Intelligence - A Critical Examination

 - Prioritized validators by voting power and severity

-- Predicted that a coordinated exploit could halt consensus
+- Forecasted that a coordinated exploit could halt consensus

 - Recommended staggered patching to avoid mass downtime